K-Schubert/Swiss_Mountain_app/README.md

 ### Data Collection

 The bot was created using Selenium to crawl google images for a given search.
 It is programmed to scroll down to the end of the current page to display the maximum amount of images.
-Then the javascript code fetches the image urls.
+Then the javascript code fetches the image urls and a function downloads the images.

 ### Data Cleaning